johndeighan/basic-crud/README.md

 	components to avoid having to remember the attribute names and to promote uniformity in the interface.

+2. The interface should be useable not only on computer screens, but also on a tablet or smart phone.
+Here Material Design Lite will also provide this functionality.
+	During development, you should test the interface on all 3 types of devices.

-2. Falcor will be used to implement the data source, including a library named falcor-local-datasource to enable keeping the data local for this project.
+3. Falcor will be used to implement the data source, including a library named falcor-local-datasource to enable keeping the data local for this project.